FartyPants/Training_PRO/README.md

 ### Targets

 Normal LORA is q, v and that's what you should use.
 You can use (q k v o) or (q k v) and it will give you a lot more trainable parameters.
 The benefit is that you can keep rank lower and still attain the same coherency as q v with high rank.
 Guanaco has been trained with QLORA and q k v o for example and they swear by it.

+### DEMENTOR LEARNING (experimental) Deep Memorization Enforcement Through Overlapping and Repetition

+This is and experimental chunking to train long-form text in low number of epochs (basically 1) with sliding repetition.
+The depth of learning directly depends on the cutoff_length.
+Increasing cutoff length will also increase number of blocks created from long-form text (which is contrary to normal training).
+It is based on my own wild experiments.